mt-mods/beerchat/README.md

 * ${message} the actual message that is to be sent
 * ${time} the current time in 24 hour format, as returned from os.date("%X")

+You can completely customize the formatting of the chat system to your liking, e.g. if you do not like the default use of the | character around channel names, you can change this into whatever you like.
+The below example uses [ and ] around the channel name in the channel message strings:

+    local channel_message_string = "[#${channel_name}] <${from_player}> ${message}"
+    local main_channel_message_string = "[#${channel_name}] <${from_player}> ${message}"

 ### About the Code
 Be warned, the code is not pretty and even though it was refactored after spinning it off from the beerarchy subgame, it may need quite some more refactoring.
 And it would be nicer if it actually supplied an API, but oh well it was hacked together in 2-3 days.
 Also, it requires Minetest 0.4.16 as it uses both mod storage and player attributes to keep track of the channels and muted players.
 Otherwise, the code *should* work pretty much out of the box.
+However be careful when running this mod together with other chat mods, as they could very likely interfere with each other.
 Have fun and let me know in case of issues!